-Many businesses slowly accumulate paper records over the years until file rooms, storage closets, and off-site storage units begin filling up.
-When the time finally comes to digitize these records, the natural instinct is to scan everything without taking the time to review what is actually inside those boxes.
+Most businesses slowly accumulate paper records over the years until one day, file rooms, storage closets, and off-site storage units are filled to the brim.
+When it’s finally time to digitize, the natural instinct is to scan everything at once without taking a closer look at what’s actually there.

-At SecureScan, we’ve been scanning records for local businesses for more than 22 years.
-During that time, one pattern has appeared again and again.
-The most successful scanning projects are not necessarily the biggest ones.
-They are the most efficient ones.
+At SecureScan, we’ve been scanning records for local businesses for more than 23 years, and one pattern shows up again and again.
+The most successful scanning projects are not the biggest.
+They are the most efficient.

-Holding onto unnecessary records creates several problems for your business.
+Holding onto unnecessary records creates real problems for your business.

-In this short guide, we will show you how to separate your high-value records from the overhead, so you only pay to digitize what actually moves your business forward.
+In this short guide, we will walk through how to separate high-value records from the overhead, so you only pay to digitize what actually supports your business.

 Where the 15% Savings Comes From